Ultra-diluted gas transmittance revisited

 \section{Summary}

-This analysis is an extension of the transmittance analysis of ultra-diluted gases presented in \cite{Ratajczak2020b}.
-It shows the non-obvious influence of particles quantum spread and detector area for transmittance measurement.
-It predicts the optical transmittance of the smeared gas cloud may change (raise) even when the mass of a system is conserved, like in some laboratory experiments.
+This analysis extends the transmittance analysis of ultra-diluted gases presented in \cite{Ratajczak2020b}.
+It shows the non-obvious influence of particles' quantum spread and detector area for optical transmittance measurement.
+It predicts that the optical transmittance of the smeared gas cloud may change (raise) even when the system's mass is conserved, like in some laboratory experiments.
 We found the limit of such growth.
 The presented mathematical analysis does not depend on any specific form of the gas-particle wave function.
 The paper also presents a brief analysis of the possibilities of distinguishing between some interpretations of quantum mechanics.
 The model is falsifiable.
 We propose possible experiments in \cite{Ratajczak2020b} and report promising results of one of them in \cite{Ratajczak2021}.

 This model may help better understand phenomena occurring in deep space.
 A dark vacuum has natural conditions for the spontaneous formation of smeared gas out of ideal gas.
 Diluted gas is one of the most abundant forms of matter in the Universe.
 Observation of its transmittance, such as spectroscopy, is one of the essential tools for studying its properties: composition, density, changes, etc. This theory may be of some importance for the correct interpretation of astronomical observations and astrophysical models.
 In addition, the demonstrated tendency for a spontaneous increase in transmittance may be a part of the answer to the problem of the missing visible mass in the Universe, the so-called dark matter.